nadim365/EECS3221_Porject_CPU/README.md

 3. You need to submit one zip file, `project2.zip` that includes the starter code (even if it was not modified), Makefile and any source files that were added.
 Do not submit object (*.o) files or compiled executables.

+**Note:** [Here is a quick tutorial on makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), in case you are not familiar.

 ## Evaluation
 Correct implementation of each algorithm will get 4 marks which make a total of 20 points for project 2.